mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 <!-- TODO: explain different types of endianness seen in diff archs -->

 The endianness determines how multi-byte values are stored in memory: little-endian architectures store the least significant byte first (like x86), while big-endian stores the most significant byte first, as illustrated in \autoref{table:endianness}.
 This is a pretty simple characteristic of the \ac{ISA}, but when analyzing and running the program, which order the bytes are stored in memory is crucial to understand.
-The endianness is typically defined by the \ac{ISA}, but some architectures can support both big and little-endian modes, like certain versions of ARM.
+The endianness is typically defined by the \ac{ISA}, but some architectures can support both big and little-endian modes, called bi-endian, like some modern versions of ARM, MIPS and PowerPC.
+Even though these architectures support endianness mode switching during runtime, programs are typically compiled for a single specific endianness, making the software binaries themselves either big or little endian.
+In other words, even though an \ac{ISA} is classified as bi-endian, the endianness of a binary program is typically fixed at compile time.

 ```{=latex}
 \begin{table}[h]